 No matter how proactive you are, the reality is that students may still very well witness or experience cyberbullying.
 Acknowledging this and understanding how to deal with the aftermath is just as important as knowing how you can prevent it.

 Changing the culture of how we both prevent and respond to cyberbullying can lead to powerful effects in the larger community.
 Rather than simply focusing on the consequences after the fact, we must guide students to understand that they have a choice in all their online relationships.
 They can say something positive or say something mean.
 They can create great community support around activities or interests, or they can misuse the public nature of online communities to tear others down.

 To best help students make the right decisions, it's important that schools and communities understand all facets of cyberbullying and digital drama.
 Try the strategies and resources below to address and prevent cyberbullying in and out of your classroom.

 All reports of cyberbullying -- no matter the perceived severity -- should be investigated.
 To determine the appropriate response, first find out what policies your school has in place to address cyberbullying incidents.
 For additional guidance on how to respond, refer to this helpful flowchart for schools: Responding to Cyberbullying.

 Stop cyberbullying before it happens by tackling the subject head-on.
 Focus on helping students create positive online communities; learn to identify, respond to, and limit the negative impact of cyberbullying; and recognize their own role in escalating or de-escalating online cruelty.
 Try these lessons from Common Sense Education to get started:

-- For grades K-5: Screen Out the Mean, The Power of Words, What’s Cyberbullying
+- For grades K–5: Screen Out the Mean, The Power of Words, Super Digital Citizen, What's Cyberbullying?

 - For grades 9–12: Turn Down the Dial on Cyberbullying, Taking Perspectives on Cyberbullying, Becoming a Web Celeb